 On the other hand, if your teeth haven’t fully emerged from your jaw, orthodontics can help them emerge.
 Braces or other traditional wire-based orthodontics work best for this.
-Functional orthodontics can also alter the shape of your jaw if necessary to make room for more forward-facing teeth.

 Finally, if your teeth are just small, we can build them up using porcelain veneers or dental crowns to ensure your teeth are an attractive length and proportion for your face.

 No matter what approach we use, you will love the appearance of your new smile and may be surprised at how differently people respond to you.